uwdata/boba/tutorial/fertility.md

 If we stop here, boba will take a cross product of all five decisions and produce 180 universes.
 But as we described earlier, some paths are not reasonable.
-Specifically, when we compute NMO using *computed* cycle length, we do not want to exclude outliers based on *reported* cycle length, and vice versa.
-To tell boba that a decision depends on the choices made by another decision, we could use `constraints` in the JSON spec:
+Specifically, when we compute NMO using *computed* cycle length, we do not want to filter data based on *reported* cycle length, and vice versa.
+To tell boba that a decision depends on the choices made in another decision, we could use `constraints` in the JSON spec:

 ```json